Grilled Mahi Mahi with Blackened Seasoning

 More Grilled Seafood Recipes

 You can never go wrong with seafood for dinner (or lunch, or just about anytime the craving hits).
-From salmon to swordfish, Hey Grill Hey has a handful of grilled seafood recipes you’ll love.
+From salmon to swordfish, the Hey Grill Hey App has several of grilled seafood recipes you’ll love.
+Here are some of my family’s favorites so you can get started:

 Grilled Mahi Mahi Recipe